Select a language

 Get answers to common questions about the Red Hat® subscription model, how subscriptions are used in customer environments, and why managing your subscription is important.
 See how Red Hat subscriptions provide everything you need to run your systems reliably and securely.

 The Red Hat subscription model has been in place for more than 2 decades--influenced by extensive customer feedback.
 A Red Hat subscription allows customers to download Red Hat tested and certified enterprise software.
 It also provides access to the guidance, stability, and security to confidently deploy these products, even in the most-critical environments.

 An active Red Hat subscription gives you continuous access to Red Hat software as it’s developed by Red Hat and its partners.
-Simply maintain 1 active subscription per resource running Red Hat software to take advantage of the value we provide.
+Simply maintain one active subscription per resource running Red Hat software to take advantage of the value we provide.

-- Access to experts
+- Access to technical support, documentation, and tools

 An active Red Hat subscription provides everything needed to run your systems—including mission-critical systems—reliably and securely.
 More than software, it's access to a community of experts, knowledge resources, security updates, and support tools you can't get anywhere else.

 - Bug fixes

 - Unlimited Incidents

 - Specialty-based routing